 - for the purposes for which we collected it (and related purposes which would be reasonably expected by you);

 - for other purposes to which you have consented; and

 - as otherwise authorised or required by law.

 Some of the specific purposes for which we collect, use and disclose personal information are as follows:

-- To address any issues or complaints that we or you have regarding our relationship
+- to address any issues or complaints that we or you have regarding our relationship; and

 We may send promotional materials, including direct marketing materials, or notifications to you where we believe this information may be of interest to you.
 We will comply with our obligations under the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth) in relation to such direct marketing communications.

 You may opt out of receiving direct marketing communications from us at any time.